-L’occitane is aware of the potential of Chinese social media platforms.
-In order to take advantage of the power of social networks, the brand has built a strong presence on them with the purpose to reach a huge number of consumers and interact and engage them.
+L’Occitane is aware of the potential of Chinese social media platforms.
+In order to take advantage of the power of social networks, the brand has built a strong presence on them with the purpose to reach a huge number of consumers and interact with and engage them.

 One key factor in L’Occitane’s success in China has been its focus on localizing its products and marketing strategies.
 For example, the company has developed products specifically for the Chinese market, such as its Immortelle Reset Serum, which is designed to address skincare concerns that are common among Chinese consumers.

 L’Occitane has also been successful in building a strong online presence in China, where e-commerce is a rapidly growing market.
 The company has partnered with popular online retailers such as Tmall and JD.com, and has also launched its own e-commerce platform to reach Chinese consumers directly.